sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

 ========================

 More familiarity with computers may be required to build Sage from source.
-If you do have all the tools, the process should be completely painless (but it will take your computer a while, though you don't have to watch), and has the major advantage that you have the latest version of Sage, and you can change absolutely any part of Sage or the programs on which it depends and recompile.
+If you do have all the pre-requisite tools, the process should be completely painless.
+It would take your computer a while to compiled Sage from source, though you don't have to watch.
+Compiling Sage from source has the major advantage that you have the latest version of Sage with which you can change absolutely any part or the programs on which Sage depends.
+You can also recompile Sage.

-As of this writing, Sage is known to work on Linux (32 bit x86, 64 bit x86-64, IA64, or 32 bit PPC) and OS X (10.4 or 10.5, PPC or x86, 32 bit only).
+As of this writing, Sage is known to work on Linux (32-bit x86, 64-bit x86-64, IA64, or 32-bit PPC) and OS X (10.4 or 10.5, PPC or x86, 32-bit only).
 (See http://wiki.sagemath.org/SupportedPlatforms
 for the latest information.)

     **Solaris?
 FreeBSD?
 OS X 10.5 in 64 bit mode?**: Complete compilation